Cockroach Control New York, New Jersey, and Connecticut

 Behavior and Diet

 Cockroaches are omnivorous.
 They'll eat just about anything and don't need a lot to survive.
-In fact, they don't need food to survive for up to two or three months.
+In fact, they can survive for up to three months without food.

 However, they do need water to live, which is why buildings near standing water, have leaky plumbing or dank, dug-out cellars often suffer roach infestations.